rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Quick (?)
 ---------

-1. For the days in which I need to "dash off" an essay in order to meet my goals.*
+*For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. Notes to myself.
+"What was I thinking?"

 1. Facebook page edits.

-1. Fundraising (this year's donations; last year's; should I donate "Sam will muse about a subject of your choice"?
-Should I offer to have my hair cut?)

 1. Memorizing vs process; Google.
 (Pearl Before Swine, NYT quote of Google, etc.)

-1. "Get Outlook for Android/iPhone". ("What can you do to be more successful on this exam.")

 1. "a musing" vs. "amusing"